Frequently Asked Questions

 How long does it take for my order to arrive?

-We ship out orders at least twice a week, usually at the beginning and end of the week.
+We ship out orders twice a week, usually at the beginning and end of the week.
 If you live in California it will likely only take one or two business days for your order to arrive once it has shipped.
 If you live in other parts of the US it will take anywhere from 1 - 5 business days.
 International orders can sometimes take anywhere from two or three weeks to a month or more, depending on the country and time of year.
 When your order ships you will receive an email confirmation with your tracking number.

 For domestic orders, delays in transit are usually an internal issue within the local post office-- this could be due to a number of factors including, not enough equipment to transport mail, road closures, understaffed facilities, and mistakes while sorting mail.
 Most of the time, these sort themselves out, only rarely do domestic packages get lost in transit.
 Please be patient if delivery is taking longer than expected.
 If it’s been over 21 business days of inactivity, please contact us and we’ll see how best to proceed.

 International orders are unpredictable and there is little we can do to expedite the shipping process.
 We use USPS Priority International which normally takes 6-10 business days to reach you but can sometimes take up to 4-6 weeks.
 Delays in transit could be caused by customs clearances and unpaid duties.